Papua New Guinea–United Kingdom relations

 Papua New Guinean Prime Minister James Marape with British Foreign Secretary James Cleverly in Port Moresby, April 2023.

 Papua New Guinea–United Kingdom relations are the bilateral relations between Papua New Guinea and the United Kingdom.
 Upon the independence of Papua New Guinea, both countries established diplomatic relations on 16 September 1975.
 Both countries are Commonwealth realms, meaning they share King Charles III as their head of state.

 Both countries share common membership of the Commonwealth, the United Nations, and the World Trade Organization, as well as the Pacific States–United Kingdom Economic Partnership Agreement.
 Bilaterally the two countries have a Double Taxation Convention, an Investment Agreement, and a Security Agreement.

 History

 The UK governed Papua New Guinea from 1884 until 1906, when the territory was transferred to Australia.

+British involvement intensified on 6 November 1884, when the UK proclaimed a protectorate over the southeastern coast of the island of New Guinea.
+This move was heavily pushed by Australian colonies that feared the German Empire's simultaneous annexation of the northeastern coast (German New Guinea).

 Economic relations

-From 28 July 2014 until 30 December 2020, trade between Papua New Guina and the UK was governed by the Pacific States–European Union Interim Partnership Agreement, while the United Kingdom was a member of the European Union.
+From 28 July 2014 until 30 December 2020, trade between Papua New Guinea and the UK was governed by the Pacific States–European Union Interim Partnership Agreement, while the United Kingdom was a member of the European Union.

 Following the withdrawal of the United Kingdom from the European Union, Papua New Guinea and the UK signed the Pacific States–United Kingdom Economic Partnership Agreement on 14 March 2019.
 The Pacific States–United Kingdom Economic Partnership Agreement is a continuity trade agreement, based on the EU free trade agreement, which entered into force on 1 January 2021.
 Trade value between Pacific States and the United Kingdom was worth £286 million in 2022.